project-octopus/octopodes/README.md

 The software only supports Basic Authentication.

 Passwords are stored in the same database as all other documents, using the bcrypt hash algorithm.

-## Credits

-Logo: "[Octopus](http://thenounproject.com/term/octopus/15331/)" by Jason Grube from The Noun Project used under [CC-BY-3.0-US](http://creativecommons.org/licenses/by/3.0/us/)